All you need to know about Rijeka Airport on the island of Krk: flights, transfers, bus routes, parking and a guide to the airport facilities.

 - History of Rijeka Airport

 Krk lies to the south of Rijeka, and bus transfers are quite painless.
-Departures go for the bus station on Jelacic Square, and the price is 50 kuna.
-The bus also connects the airport with Kraljevica and Omisalj on Krk.
-The Kraljevica bus station is on the main road (30 kuna one way), while Omisalj’s is in the centre (20 kuna).
+Departures go for the bus station on Jelačić Square, and the price is 55 kuna.
+The bus also connects the airport with Omišalj on Krk.
+The Omišalj bus station is in the centre (25 kuna).
+During the winter season, those shuttles operate only on-demand, and you have to make a reservation at least 24 hours before your flight on [email protected]

 There is also a shuttle from the airport to Crikvenica, and ticket prices are 40 kuna.